HenriTEL/gitblog2/README.md

 High priority:

-* Upgade GITHUB TOKEN and doc
+* Move the doc to the wiki with different audiences.
 * Add image in README like <https://github.com/nextcloud/server>

 Low priority: